Streamlining

 Scattered data is not organized by its intended purpose.

-Digital creators often work on multiple things at the same time — e.g uploading vlogs as a YouTuber while also working on a school project with classmates.
+Digital creators often work on multiple things at the same time — e.g uploading vlogs while also working on a school project with classmates.
 This data is usually saved freely, without a clear purpose or structure.

 AI-powered data widget that categorizes data by purpose and organizes workflows using metadata.